-- All outdoor activities are planned to occur in shaded areas. - Shade options are provided, maintained and promoted to the children. - Play-based learning activities are set up and moved throughout the day to take advantage of shade patterns.
+- The availability of shade is considered for all outdoor activities and excursions. - Shade options are provided, maintained and promoted to the children. - Activities and play spaces are set up and moved throughout the day to take advantage of shade patterns.

 Shade options can include a combination of portable, natural and built shade.
-Cancer Council encourages regular shade - assessments and the monitoring of existing shade structures, to assist in planning for additional shade.
+Cancer Council encourages regular shade assessments and the monitoring of existing shade structures, to assist in planning for additional shade.